botman/docs/upgrade.md

 ## Upgrading To 2.0 From 1.5

 The BotMan 2.0 release is a new major version release.
-While the first version of BotMan was provided under the personal vendor namespace `mpociot`, the projectt is now moved into a separate [GitHub organization](https://github.com/botman/).
+While the first version of BotMan was provided under the personal vendor namespace `mpociot`, the project is now moved into a separate [GitHub organization](https://github.com/botman/).
 This results in a change of all BotMan classes, since they now live in a different namespace than in version 1.5.

 ### Changing Dependencies